 Christopher Harris (11:59 AM)

-OK, gang, one more, and then I've got to get cracking on this Hard Count column for tomorrow.....
+OK, gang, one more, and then I have to get back to writing......

 Christopher Harris (12:02 PM)

 Hi, Tarek...at this point, neither Denarius Moore nor Jacoby Ford has practiced...and considering they've missed multiple weeks, that can't be considered a very good sign.
 I ranked Moore and not Ford on Tuesday night, but I'm strongly considering taking Moore completely off for Friday.
 But let's see if they're able to practice today....as it is, pretty hard to rely on either guy in a fantasy playoff game.